Monday, April 1, 2024

 “What about your homework?”

 “A+.”
-These results weren’t enough to warrant a passing grade from Brother Valentine.
+These results weren’t enough to overcome my one failure for Brother Valentine.

 “Then how can an altar boy get an F?”
 My mother threw the report card on the table.